 It's always a little embarrassing to have to deal with a stopped-up toilet, and it's especially flustering if you don't have a plunger handy.
 You need to know how to unclog a toilet without a plunger.
 It's really not that difficult with some simple tricks, and you probably have at least one of these items already around your house.
 So before you call the plumber to deal with the clog in your toilet, try out one of these five easy DIY tips.

 5 Ways to Unclog a Toilet Without a Plunger

 Have you ever gotten a ring stuck on your finger?
 You can use liquid soap to help it slip off.
 The same principle works for unclogging your toilet.
 Dish soap creates a slippery surface on the pipes around the clog, allowing it to slide right on through.
 Squirt a generous amount of dish soap into the toilet and let it sit for 15-20 minutes.
 You can also add a little bit of warm water to help push the dish soap through.

 Bleach will break up organic blockages fairly quickly, including toilet paper.
-Pour three or four cups of bleach into the toilet bowl and let it sit for 10 minutes, then flush.
-You can also use the hot water trick here, too.
+Pour three or four cups of bleach into the toilet water and let it sit for 10 minutes, then flush.
+You can also use the hot water hack here, too.

 Baking Soda and Vinegar

 The time-honored science fair chemical reaction of baking soda and vinegar can be applied to your clogged drain.
 Pour a cup of baking soda into the toilet boil, then add two cups of vinegar and let it fizz.
 This method to unclog a toilet isn't a quick one.
 You'll need to let the mixture work for at least a couple of hours; the longer it has to work, the better the result will be.